"Talk with the rest,

 preparing to list a house for sale, you plan to "interview" three or

-questions to ask the agents you speak with.
+to consider asking the agents you speak with.

 You may want to preface the questions this way:

-"A relative of ours out-of-state who is a real estate agent has emailed us
+"A relative of ours, who is a real estate agent in a different area, has

-a list of ten questions she suggests we ask all agents we interview.
-We hope
+emailed us a list of ten questions she suggests we ask all agents we interview.

-that's OK with you."
-That usually makes most people feel more comfortable
+We hope that's OK with you."
+That usually makes most people feel more

 You might want to print out the questions only on a piece of paper and